ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

    hiptensorDataType_t typeB = HIPTENSOR_R_32F;
    hiptensorDataType_t typeC = HIPTENSOR_R_32F;

-Since the initialization functions have been replaced by Create/Destroy pairs, it is no longer necessary to use pointers to hipTensor objects; users can now directly allocate the structure using `hiptensorCreate() <../api-reference/api-reference.html#hiptensorcreate>`_.
+With initialization functions replaced by "Create" and "Destroy" pairs, pointers to hipTensor objects are no longer required.
+You can now directly allocate structures using `hiptensorCreate() <../api-reference/api-reference.html#hiptensorcreate>`_.
 Any memory allocated by `hiptensorCreate() <../api-reference/api-reference.html#hiptensorcreate>`_ can be safely released using `hiptensorDestroy() <../api-reference/api-reference.html#hiptensordestroy>`_.

 hipTensor 1.x
 ::